 Pablo Center at the Confluence works on the values of Possibilities, Partnership, and Access.

-Through these values we strive to build community partnerships and workforce development opportunities by creating relationships with organizations and education institutions throughout the Chippewa Valley to increase opportunities for youth to explore literary, visual performing and STEAM opportunities; and for young adults and beyond to continuously work to develop workforce skills in demand in the Chippewa Valley.
+Through these values we strive to build community partnerships and workforce development opportunities by creating relationships with organizations and educational institutions throughout the Chippewa Valley to increase opportunities for youth to explore literary, visual performing, and STEAM opportunities; and for young adults and beyond to continuously work to develop workforce skills in-demand in the Chippewa Valley.

 Youth Clubs & Workshops

 For Educators and Administrators

 To engage students in Science, Technology, Engineering, Art, and Mathematics (STEAM), Pablo Center offers a range of opportunities for students to design, build, program, and even compete with robots.
 Lego Spike Club is a new offering designed for 5th-7th graders new to programming and robotics, while Lego League is an introduction to competitive robotics for students in 6th-8th grade.
 Our newly introduced, FIRST Robotics Competition (FRC) is a robotics team for area high school students who want to challenge themselves with science and technology what students say is the “hardest fun you’ll ever have.”